-With adequate upkeep, your air conditioner will provide worry-free performance for many years.
-But, just like any other machine in your home, it will eventually need to be replaced.
-Knowing when to install a new one is essential to skip pricey repairs, higher energy bills and comfort disruptions.
+With ample upkeep, your air conditioner will provide worry-free performance for years.
+But, like any other machine in your residence, it will eventually need to be upgraded.
+Knowing when to get a new one is important to skip pricey repairs, costly utility bills and comfort disruptions.

-When it involves being cool and your house’s energy efficiency, our Point Heating & Cooling pros have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our Point Heating & Cooling specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner should be replaced.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.
+On average, the Department of Energy says many air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a new one.

 How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
+Does it cool well, even on the hottest days?
 Or is it routinely malfunctioning?
-When your air conditioner is less reliable it’s time to start thinking about getting an updated one.
+When your air conditioner becomes less dependable it’s time to initiate thinking about getting an updated one.

 Repair Costs

-Over your air conditioner’s life span, it’s normal for it to need a handful of minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which rates how well it expends electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal guidelines.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner includes a SEER rating, which measures how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
+However, your air conditioner loses efficiency as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over time through improved energy savings.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over their life span through improved energy savings.
 And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously dialing down the temperature to remain cool?
-An old air conditioner could struggle to keep your residence comfy as a result of lower efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners run at multiple speeds to adjust your comfort.
+Are you comfy when your air conditioner is running?
+Or are you constantly dialing down the temperature to stay cool?
+An old air conditioner may have trouble keeping your house comfy because of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, call us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise way to maximize your energy efficiency, with not much effort necessary from you.
-And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust settings as necessary.
+Adding a smart thermostat is a smart approach to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for not much.
+Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter settings as necessary.

 Refrigerant Kind

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be expensive.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, solving the problem will be costly.
 That’s since Freon is only available in decreased, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think about this.
+If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate as time goes by.
+And those savings can really accumulate over time.

-We know that air conditioner cost is your first question.
-That’s why partnering with Point Heating & Cooling for air conditioning installation in Plover and surrounding areas is simple and affordable.
-Our professionals will help you find the right option for your needs and then review all the possibilities.
+We realize that air conditioner cost is your number one question.
+That’s why collaborating with Point Heating & Cooling for air conditioning installation in Plover and surrounding areas is simple and affordable.
+Our technicians will help you find the right option for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

 Get in touch with us at 715-504-0533 to request your free, no-pressure estimate now!